-The world has never been so alone.
+The world has never been so lonely.
 People in so-called “developed” countries live in boxes and spend most of their time in front of screens to forget their loneliness.
 Loneliness is an evil that is eating away at society, yet it is also a tremendous opportunity for companies that have decided to monetize it.

 Your Solitude Has A Market Value

 There’s no doubt that humans are social animals, just like pigs, chickens or dogs.
-Living in a cage is a pain, but man is a battery-bred animal with a wallet, so his loneliness is taken into account.
+Living in a cage is a pain, but man is a battery-bred animal with a wallet, so his solitude is taken into account.

 Forget Your Loneliness

-Companies in the technology industry don’t pretend to make you feel less lonely; what they want is simply to make you forget that you are.
+Companies in the technology industry don’t pretend to make you less lonely; what they want is simply to make you forget that you are.
 So they create a system in which you are constantly distracted, stimulated, distracted from reality.
 And it works.
 You forget that you’re going to bed alone after watching 2 hours of video on Youtube.
 You forget your lack of human contact as you scroll endlessly through the profiles of potential matches on dating apps.
 You end up living in a hyper-reality that prevents you from distinguishing the real from the fake.
 Things become blurred, and you can’t really pinpoint who you are or what you do.
 The days repeat themselves and are characterized by a monotony you just can’t shake off.
 Time goes by and you sink deeper into the meanders of this solitary existence.

 The commercial world needs you to escape your loneliness